ArchitGoswami/Illumio/README.md

 # Design decisions

 1) Using tuple for tagCount and protocolCount: converting pair of dstport and protocol values to string using separators would be possible but conversion back is unnecessarily
-2) using filecmp to compare files instead of checking with hard-coded string values.
+2) Using filecmp to compare files instead of checking with hard-coded string values.
 Slower but more accurate for stress testing of the defined system.

 # Testing